stackhpc/ansible-slurm-appliance/docs/production.md

     - `staging`: staging environment

-  A `dev` environment should also be created if considered required, or this can be left till later.,
+  A `dev` environment should also be created if considered required, or this can be left until later.,

   These can all be produced using the cookicutter instructions, but the `production` and `staging` environments will need their